kosmonautica/employeecanvas/README.md

 - It gives an overall view of the position of the employee in the company
 - It enables a face to face conversation which:
   - does not focus on the evaluation of the employee by the manager
-  - is more appreciative, since it focus on the people, their talents and their contribution
+  - is more appreciative, since it focuses on the people, their talents and their contribution

 # How does the Employee Canvas work?
 - The basic idea is that, you can discuss better about your own job not only by looking at your actual job, but also considering what your role, in customer projects, is, for and how the company can support that internally.
-So you look at the employee's role in holistically.
+So you look at the employee's role holistically.
 - To visualize this holistic view, both participants in the conversation use a large poster as a kind of "map" or "workspace" as a guide.
 This poster is called a "Canvas."
-- The canvas is filled with Post-It by both conversation participants in real time during the conversation.
+- The canvas is filled with Post-Its by both conversation participants in real time during the conversation.
 In this way, both participants have the holistic view and can sharpen the individual aspects as desired during the conversation.
 - The idea was inspired by the "Business Model Canvas" from Strategyzer AG, which can be used to visualize business models holistically.
 We have simply adapted this concept.

 <img src="Employee CanvasOpenSourceShare-BasePrinciple.jpg" width="400">